confluentinc/ksql/docs/index.rst

     the target Kafka cluster.

     KSQL servers form KSQL clusters and can run in containers, virtual machines, and bare-metal machines.
-You can add or remove multiple servers to/from the same KSQL cluster during live operations elastically scale query processing in or out.
+You can add or remove servers to/from the same KSQL cluster during live operations elastically scale query processing in or out.
 You can deploy different KSQL clusters to achieve workload isolation.

 KSQL CLI